 - Choose a slope that’s not too challenging

-- Use a combination of helmet, chest, surfboard and pole mounts.
+- Use a combination of helmet, chest, surfboard and pole mounts or a gimbal.

 - Avoid vibration and tighten screws with a GoPro spanner